VinGarcia/ksql/README.md

 - Supports `sql.Scanner` and `sql.Valuer` and also all `pgx` special types (when using `kpgx`)
 - And many other features designed to make your life easier

+## Open to Work

+Hi!
+I'm currently looking for new opportunities as a Senior Software or Platform Engineer—preferably working with Golang, backend systems, or open-source infrastructure.
+If you're hiring or know someone who is, feel free to reach out: vingarcia00@gmail.com or on [LinkedIn](https://www.linkedin.com/in/vingarcia00/).

 ## Let's start with some Code:

 This short example below is a TLDR version to illustrate how easy it is to use KSQL.